FChikh/iot-project/booking_system/README.md

 The weights in the TOPSIS algorithm were carefully chosen based on the following priorities:

 - **Higher Importance of Equipment Data**:
-  - Equipment features such as seating capacity, projector availability, PC, smartboard, and other amenities were given **higher weights**.
+  - Equipment features such as projector availability, PC, smartboard, and other amenities were given **higher weights**.
 This is because the physical and functional aspects of a room are critical to its suitability for booking.
+Seating capacity got a high weight, so that rooms with higher capacities than needed are ranked lower.

 - **Sensor Data Considerations**:
   - **VOC levels** are critical in industrial settings or newly renovated spaces with strong off-gassing, but in typical classrooms/offices they are **less critical** as long as they stay within the compliance range.
 The weighting is chosen to prioritize **comfort and usability**, as these are classrooms.